mahsajoula/IoTPlatform/README.md

 # IoTPlatform
-This is a test project.
+This is a test project for the Choose Plan Use Case from the IoTPlatform Project